 Read more about our ski grades.

 A single room is only available on the first 3 nights of this trip whilst staying in Geilo.
-The single supplement is £300 for winter 2021.
+The single supplement is £300.
 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
 When staying at the Finse and Geiterygg huts we book small mixed dormitories just for our group of 2, 3, 4 or 6 people.

 We go to great lengths to work with first class guides and instructors who are passionate about their work.
 They are all fully qualified, insured, and hold the correct documentation.